Lernerville Speedway

 Lernerville Speedway is a 4/10 mile dirt oval automobile race track located in Sarver, Pennsylvania, United States.
 It is currently owned by Ted Tomson who runs Tomson Scrap Metal.
-Lernerville currently hosts the Lucas Oil Late Model Dirt Series and the High Limit Racing sprint car series.
+Lernerville currently hosts the Lucas Oil Late Model Dirt Series and the USAC Racing sprint car series.
 2026 will mark the 59th season for the track.
 The track features the "Fab 4" divisions weekly on Fridays from mid April through August.
 These divisions include the "Big Three"- 410 Sprints, Super Late Models, and Big Block Modifieds, and is the only track in the country to run all three on a weekly basis.